newman-coding/Lab-7/README.md

 ### 3. alphabetize(ArrayList<String> words)
 This method should take an ArrayList of Strings and use either Selection or Insertion sort to alphabetize it.

 **Bonus extra credit**: Implement this method to sort uppercase words correctly, _without_ altering the case of the original words.
-Java will, by default, sort all uppercase letters as alphabetically before all lowercase letters using String comparison methods.
+Java will, by default, sort all uppercase letters alphabetically *before* all lowercase letters using String comparison methods.
 ```java
 String z = "Zoology";
 String a = "aardvarks";